CURRICULUM & CREDITS

 How do I apply for a semester abroad?
 Application for semester programs is a two-step process.

 1. All students wishing to study off-campus must be approved by the Global Education Office.
 Gordon students must submit an online seat application by:

-2. Then, after receiving approval from the Global Education Office, students should begin directly applying to their program.
+2. Then, after receiving approval from the Global Education Office, students should apply directly to their program.

-How do I apply for a January or summer seminar?
+How do I apply for an International Seminar?
 Deadlines and requirements vary.
 Go to International Seminar pages for details.

 Can students from other universities and colleges study at a Gordon international program?
 Gordon College accepts applications from currently enrolled college students who are members of good standing at their home college/university and to be able to agree to the College’s statement of faith and code of conduct.
 The College reserves the right to dismiss any student who violates expectations of conduct, scholarship, or the laws of the host country.
 Gordon works hard to coordinate with and support the academic commitment of its sister colleges in the CCC and CCCU.

-Gordon semester-long programs offer students cross-cultural opportunities to invest themselves in intentional learning communities in inviting and challenging settings from the inner city of Boston to a hill-top city in Italy.
+Gordon semester programs offer students cross-cultural opportunities to invest themselves in intentional learning communities in inviting and challenging settings from the city of Zagreb, Croatia to a hill-top city in Italy.
 In these programs students receive skills, academic training, and a model of cross-cultural engagement that will, we hope, transform how they look at and live in the world.

 What is the cost for visiting students?
-As a general rule, semester study abroad cost the same as a semester on Gordon's campus: tuition, room, and board.
-Lab/travel fees apply with some programs.
 Students should see their off-campus programs office regarding the cost of studying abroad.
-Scholarships may be available from the Global Education Office.
-Additionally, partnership arrangements may be available with your institution, which may significantly lower the costs.
+Partnership arrangements may be available with your institution, which may significantly lower the costs.